Raghad-El-Ghobashy/HR-Data-Analysis-Tableau/README.md

 ## Project Overview

 The HR Data Analysis project aims to leverage data analytics to gain valuable insights into various aspects of Human Resources within an organization.
 By analyzing HR data, this project seeks to provide actionable information to support strategic decision-making, talent management, and overall organizational effectiveness.
-Through a combination of data exploration, statistical analysis, and visualization, the project aims to uncover patterns, trends, and key indicators that influence HR processes.

 ## Tools Used 🧑‍💻💻